-Category and Violation Classification Possession or Purchase by Minors-Possession, purchase, attempt to purchase (by themselves or by soliciting another), consumption, or having measurable levels of alcohol in their body by a person less than 21 years of age; or a minor misrepresenting their own age, or any other person misrepresenting the age of a minor, for the purpose of purchasing or obtaining an alcoholic product.
-(UTAH CODE ANN. §§ 32B-4-409(1)-(2), -4-304(1)) Class B misdemeanor 14 Selling to Minors-Selling, offering to sell, or giving alcoholic products to persons less than 21 years of age.
+Category and Violation Classification Possession or Purchase by Minors-Possession, purchase, attempt to purchase (by themselves or by soliciting another), consumption, or having measurable levels of alcohol in their body by a person less than 21 years of age; or Class B misdemeanor a minor misrepresenting their own age, or any other person misrepresenting the age of a minor, for the purpose of purchasing or obtaining an alcoholic product.
+(UTAH CODE ANN. §§ 32B-4-409(1)-(2), -4-304(1)) Selling to Minors-Selling, offering to sell, or giving alcoholic products to persons less than 21 years of age.
 (UTAH CODE ANN. § 32B-4-403) Class A misdemeanor-if the person who furnishes the alcohol knows the recipient is a minor Class B misdemeanor-if the person who furnishes the alcohol "negligently or recklessly fails to determine" the age of the recipient Incorrect Proof of Age-Using a proof of age that contains false information with intent to procure For minors: Class B misdemeanor-first offense an alcoholic product, gain admittance to a restricted area, or obtain employment otherwise prohibited by the Alcoholic Beverage Control Act.
-(UTAH CODE ANN. §§ 32B-1-101, -403(2); -4- For minors: Class A misdemeanor-second offense 411) For minors: Class A misdemeanor with additional penalties-third or subsequent offense For all other violators: Class A misdemeanor Consumption in Public Places-Consuming liquor in a public building, park, or stadium.
+(Uтан Code Ann. §§ 32B-1-101, -403(2); -4- For minors: Class A misdemeanor-second offense 411) For minors: Class A misdemeanor with additional penalties-third or subsequent offense Consumption in Public Places-Consuming liquor in a public building, park, or stadium.
 (UTAH CODE ANN. § 32B-4-421) Class C misdemeanor Intoxication-"A person is guilty of intoxication if the person is under the influence of alcohol, a controlled substance, or any substance having the property of releasing toxic vapors, to a degree that the person may endanger the person or another, in a public place or in a private place where the person unreasonably disturbs other persons."
-(UTAH CODE ANN. § 76-9-701) Class C misdemeanor 15 Unlawfully Permitting Intoxication-No person shall permit anyone to become intoxicated or allow an already intoxicated person to consume an alcoholic product as described above in any premises of which the person is the owner, tenant, or occupant, or in a chartered bus or limo of which the person is the owner or operator.
+(UTAH CODE ANN. § 76-9-701) Class C misdemeanor Unlawfully Permitting Intoxication-No person shall permit anyone to become intoxicated or allow an already intoxicated person to consume an alcoholic product as described above in any premises of which the person is the owner, tenant, or occupant, or in a chartered bus or limo of which the person is the owner or operator.
 (UTAH CODE ANN. § 32B-4-419) Class C misdemeanor Unlawful Sale or Supply to Intoxicated Person-A person may not sell, offer to sell, or furnish any alcoholic product to any person who is actually or apparently intoxicated or to any person who, Class B misdemeanor-if committed negligently or recklessly given the circumstances, the person knows or should know is intoxicated.
 (UTAH CODE ANN. § 32B-4-404) Class A misdemeanor-if committed knowingly Unlawful Purchase by an Intoxicated Person-A person may not purchase an alcoholic product if the person is intoxicated.
-(UTAH CODE ANN. §§ 32B-4-412, -4-304(1)) Class B misdemeanor Unlawful Transfer of Identification Card-It is unlawful for the owner of an identification card or other proof of age to transfer the proof of age to any other person in order to help that person (1) obtain alcoholic products, (2) gain admittance to a restricted area, or (3) obtain employment otherwise prohibited by the Alcoholic Beverage Control Act (UTAH CODE ANN. § 32B-1-403(1)) Class B misdemeanor
+(UTAH CODE ANN. §§ 32B-4-412, -4-304(1)) Class B misdemeanor